It’s natural for dogs to have the occasional itch, but when it persists, pet owners may wonder whether their canine has a case of fleas.

 To compile this list, we have reviewed dozens of different products.
 These are the main factors we considered when selecting the best flea and tick treatments for dogs:

-- FDA and EPA-approved – the only way of ensuring the product is efficient and safe for you, your dog, and the environment is to have approval from the Food and Drug Administration (FDA) and the Environmental Protection Agency (EPA).
+- FDA and EPA-approved: The only way to ensure the product is efficient and safe for you, your dog, and the environment is to have approval from the Food and Drug Administration (FDA) and the Environmental Protection Agency (EPA).

 What to Look For in Best Flea and Tick Treatment for Dogs